 Section 2.
 Transactions with Interested Parties.
 Nothing shall prevent the Corporation from entering into any contract or transaction between the Corporation and one or more of its Members, Directors or officers, or between the Corporation and any other corporation, partnership, association, or other organization in which one or more of the Corporation's Members, Directors or officers are directors or officers, or have a financial interest.
-In addition, no contract or transaction between the Corporation and one or more of its Members, Directors, or between the Corporation and one or more of its Members, Directors or officers, or between the Corporation and one or more of its Members, Directors or officers, or between the Corporation and one or more of the Corporation's Members, or between the Corporation and any other corporation, limited liability company, partnership, association, or other organization in which one or more of the Corporation's Members, Directors or officers are directors or officers, or have a financial interest, shall be void or voidable solely for this reason, or solely because the Member, Director or officer is present at or participates in the meeting of the Board of Directors or committee thereof which authorizes the contract or transaction or solely because the votes of such Member, Director or officer are counted for such purpose, if:
+In addition, no contract or transaction between the Corporation and one or more of its Members, Directors or officers, or between the Corporation and any other corporation, limited liability company, partnership, association, or other organization in which one or more of the Corporation's Members, Directors or officers are directors or officers, or have a financial interest, shall be void or voidable solely for this reason, or solely because the Member, Director or officer is present at or participates in the meeting of the Board of Directors or committee thereof which authorizes the contract or transaction or solely because the votes of such Member, Director or officer are counted for such purpose, if: